 Manufacturing - Risk 1

-Aging manufacturing facilities and equipment could lead to failures of equipment and systems and require capital investment.
+Aging manufacturing facilities and equipment could lead to failures and require significant capital investment.

 Manufacturing - Risk 2

-If Kodak does not manage product reliability, yield and quality, our product launch plans may be delayed, our financial results may be adversely impacted, and our reputation may be harmed.
+If Kodak does not effectively manage product reliability, yield and quality, product launches may be delayed, financial results may be adversely impacted, and our reputation may be harmed.

 Employment / Personnel - Risk 1